-There is no new information on WNV to report for 2017.
-There were no human disease cases reported in Humboldt County in 2017 (https://diseasemaps.usgs.gov/mapviewer/).
+There is limited information on WNV to report for 2018.
+There was one human disease case reported in Humboldt County in 2018 (https://diseasemaps.usgs.gov/mapviewer/).
 However, WNV continues to have the potential to be a threat to the northern spotted owl range-wide, and specifically to the Klamath region population (Courtney et al. 2004).
-It is unclear what effect WNV will have on population viability of spotted owls, and so the scientists involved in the 5-year status review of the species discussed two scenarios: 1) an unlikely range-wide reduction, and 2) a likely range-wide reduction in population viability (Courtney et al. 2004).